Who's behind greatwar.co.uk?

 A need to find out what had happened to Tom led to a deeper interest in the study of the battles of the Great War.
 Living in Belgium and Germany in the 1980s and 1990s enabled us to make frequent visits to the Western Front battlefields.
 By popular request we began to take groups on study visits to the Western Front.
 In 1988 we founded Flanders Tours, which we ran from 1988-2000.

 We dedicate this website especially to the members of our family who served in the Great War:

 Joanna (née Parker) began visiting the Western Front when her family was posted to NATO HQ at Mons in 1978.
 She graduated with a B.A.
 Honours degree in German from the University of Warwick and worked at the Imperial War Museum in the mid 1980s.

-In 1988 Joanna and her parents founded the battlefield tour company called Flanders Tours, which the family ran for 12 years until 2000.
+In 1988 Joanna and her parents founded the battlefield tour company called Flanders Tours, which the family ran on weekends for 12 years until 2000.
 From 1995 Joanna began research into the German Army to portray the battles from “the other side of the wire”.
 She has presented the German side of the story at numerous branch meetings and seminars for The Western Front Association and on the battlefields of the Somme, Ypres, Loos, Vimy and the Vosges.

 Joanna is responsible for compiling the content on this website, the photography, drawing the maps and compiling the Battle Study on the build up and first few hours of the Second Battle of Ypres.

 Joanna has been a member of The Western Front Association since 1988 and joined the Thames Valley Branch when she moved to Berkshire.
 For ten years she was a regular speaker at WFA branches and seminars.
 The subjects of her talks included: